nbk5876/AdvisorGPT/README.md

 * **Operating System**: Windows 10 or higher.
 The application is developed for the Windows environment and leverages specific system features that are not available in other operating systems.

-* **Python Version**: Ensure you have Python installed on your system.
-This application is compatible with the following Python version:
+* **Python Version**: Ensure you have Python version 3.11.9 or higher installed on your system.

-Python 3.11.9

 ### Dependencies

-* requirements.txt has the list of Python libraries
+* requirements.txt has the list of Python libraries which are used by the application.

 ## Installation

-To clone the Curriculum Advisor Prototype project, run this command in your terminal:
+To create a clone of the Curriculum Advisor Prototype project, run this command in a DOS window:

 ```bash
 git clone https://github.com/nbk5876/AdvisorGPT.git